Are you getting the most out of the Multidisciplinary Team assessment?

 Here are our top 10 tips:

-6. Look at Practice Guidance Note 22 of the National Framework which lists the type of information and evidence that the MDT assessors should consider before making their recommendations funding.
+6. Look at Practice Guidance Note 22 of the National Framework which lists the type of information and evidence the MDT should consider as part of its assessment.

-8. It’s a good idea to take someone along with you for notetaking, as a good record may become useful evidence if you need to lodge an appeal.
+8. It’s a good idea to take someone along with you for notetaking, if possible, as a good record may become useful evidence if you need to lodge an appeal.

-9. Do not discuss nor engage in any discussion about how your relative’s care will be funded at this stage!
+9. Do not engage in any discussion about how your relative’s care will be funded at this stage!
 It is completely irrelevant and has no place in the assessment.
-The MDT assessors are there solely to determine whether your relative has a ‘primary healthcare need’ and make a recommendation as to their eligibility for funding.
-It is not their job to discuss whether your relative can pay privately for their own care.

 Farley Dwek Solicitors have a wealth of experience, gained over many years, in dealing with MDTs.
-We provide advocacy help and support for families, and take the stress and strain of the MDT assessment on our shoulders.
+We provide skilled advocacy and take the stress on our shoulders.
 We use specialist nurses who have all worked in this particular field for many years, and who understand the National Framework and know how to fight your corner.
 Farley Dwek can help you at every stage of the assessment or appeals process.

 Get our Free Guide or call us on 0161 272 522 or 0800 011 4136 for initial free advice.